 “Essays in Health Economics: Using Evidence from Sub-Saharan Africa,” 2011.
-Current position: Associate/Health Economist, International Health Division, Abt Associates
+Current position: Health Economist, Abt Associates

 “Essays in Health Economics: Understanding Risky Health Behaviors,” 2014.
 Current position: Assistant Professor, Department of Health Policy and Management, Yale School of Public Health.

 "Competition and Selection in Health Insurance Markets," 2015.
 Current position: Associate Analyst, Congresssional Budget Office.

 "Conflicts of Interest among Oncology Clinical Trials Investigators and Among Patient Advocacy Organizations, and Patient Preferences and Health Care Disparities," 2010.
 Current position: Assistant Professor, Lerner College of Medicine, Case Western Reserve University and Associate Professional Staff, Bioethics Department, Cleveland Clinic Foundation

 "Dimensions of Disadvantage: Normative and Empirical Analysis of the Effect of Public Insurance on Low-Income Children and Families," 2012.
 Current position: Assistant Professor, Department of Health Policy and Management, Johns Hopkins School of Public Health